f-corvaro/42.common_core/get_next_line/README.md

 `O_RDWR`: Opens the file in read-write mode
 `O_CREAT`: Creates the file if it does not already exist `O_TRUNC`: Truncates the file to zero bytes if it already exists
+4. The `BUFFER_SIZE` is set to 1000 in `get_next_line.h` because it is a good compromise between memory usage and performance.
+A larger buffer size will allow the function to read more data at once, which can improve performance, but it will also use more memory.
+A smaller buffer size will use less memory, but it may also decrease performance.
+The value of 1000 is a good starting point for most cases.
+If you are finding that the function is not reading enough data at once, you can try increasing the BUFFER_SIZE.
+However, if you are finding that the function is using too much memory, you can try decreasing the `BUFFER_SIZE`.
+A buffer is a region of memory used to temporarily store data while it is being moved from one place to another.
+Buffers are typically used when there is a difference between the rate at which data is received and the rate at which it can be processed.
+For example, when you download a file from the internet, your computer will store the incoming data in a buffer until it has enough data to save it to disk.
+Similarly, when you watch a streaming video, your computer will buffer the video data so that it can continue to play smoothly even if the network connection is slow.
+The buffer size is the amount of memory that is allocated to the buffer.
+It is important to choose a buffer size that is large enough to store enough data to avoid interruptions, but not so large that it wastes memory
 </p>

 <br>